Hoverbear/rust-education-paper/paper.md

 * Use-after-free errors.
 * Unclear lifetimes (asking for either clarity or refactoring.)

-# Threads that don't Bite
+## Threads that don't Bite

 Threading is perhaps one of the most powerful and robust features of Rust.
 The characteristics detailed above culminate in a sort of *tour de force* when used bravely in a threaded context.

-Harnessing the power of ownership semantics, the type system, the standard library's threading modules there are a number of tools [@fearless-concurrency]:
+Harnessing the power of ownership semantics, the type system, the standard library's threading modules there are a number of tools available [@fearless-concurrency]:

 **Channels** provide a way to transfer messages (and ownership) between threads without fear of there being later (unsafe) access to the data by other threads.
-The vanilla channel provided by the standard library is a Multiple-Producer, Single-Consumer channel.
+The default channel provided by the standard library is a Multiple-Producer, Single-Consumer channel.

 ```rust
 use std::sync::mpsc::{channel, Sender, Receiver};
 let (send, recieve) = channel();
 ```

-**Locks** can encapsulate data such that it can only be accessed if the lock is held.
+**Locks** can encapsulate data such that access is only granted if the lock is held.
 In Rust, you **don't lock code, you lock data**, and it is safer because of it.
 Locks are typically represented by `Mutex`s and shared between threads with an Atomically Reference Counted structure (`Arc`).
-It should be noted that this design of locking data prevents a lock from being required and never given up, a common mistake. [@deviant]
+It should be noted that this design of locking data prevents a lock from being acquired and never given up, identified as common by Engler [@deviant].

 ```rust
 use std::sync::{Arc, Mutex};